1. Purpose of policy

-8.1 No materials, plant or equipment used by the hirer can be placed on University premises prior to the commencement of the hire period, unless approved by the General Manager, Strategic Infrastructure Developments or the USC Venues and Catering Manager.
+8.1 No materials, plant or equipment used by the hirer can be placed on University premises prior to the commencement of the hire period, unless approved by the Director, Facilities Management or the USC Venues and Catering Manager.

 9.1 Facilities hire fees charged for events to external clients must be on a full cost recovery basis, in view of the obligation of public institutions to compete fairly with the private sector.

 9.2 The standard rates and charges for facilities hire will be detailed in Schedules approved by the Chief Operating Officer and will be reviewed annually.

 9.3 Any other services provided in addition to the facilities hire will be charged in addition to the standard rates.

 10.1 In order to meet insurance obligations, all events will be subject to the requirements of a Hire Agreement.

 10.2 A copy of the Hire Agreement must be submitted at the time of confirming the event booking.

 10.3 Full payment of facilities hire fees must be received prior to the event.

 11.1 The Director, Marketing will be responsible for providing guidance to internal and external users on the policy and production of promotional materials, and for co-ordinating the placement of appropriate advertisements in publications for any events for which the University is the responsible body.